PiggyPigCute/iceberg_dibistan/README.md

 The program select 2 propositions.

-The website ask if the user better know proposition 1 than proposition 2, or proposition 2 than proposition 1.
+The website asks if the user knows proposition 1 better than proposition 2, or proposition 2 better than proposition 1.
 User can also skip.

 ### Server side

-The answer add 1 (or -1) to the link between the propositions.
-The link is oriented.
+The server adjusts the link between the two propositions based on the answer.
+The link is oriented and has a numerical coefficient.
+If the coefficient is negative, the orientation will change, resulting in a positive coefficient.

 ## Step 2 - transform data

-If there is cycles, -1 to all links in the cycle.
+If there are cycles, -1 to all links in the cycle.

-## Step 3 - analyse data
+## Step 3 - analyze data

-We count a many path end to each node and rank propositions.
+We count the number of paths that end at each node and then rank the propositions.

 ## Step 4 - show

+We can now show the result.
+If a new vote or proposition arrives, we MUST use the old database, without step 2, and go back to step 1.